zbentley/gdb-inject-perl/README.md

 	- **Warning:** "Will it compile?" is checked using `perl -c`, which [will run `BEGIN` and `END` blocks](http://stackoverflow.com/a/12908487/249199).
 Such blocks will be executed during the pre-injection compilation check.
 Besides, if code you plan on injecting into an already-running Perl process has `BEGIN` or `END` blocks, it's probably a bad idea.
 - Code containing literal double quotation marks, even backslash-escaped ones, will be rejected.
 You can use the `--force` switch to run it anyway (at your own risk).
 	- This restriction is imposed because code must be supplied as a string argument into a GDB call.
 You can work around it by using the [alternative quoting constructs in Perl](http://perldoc.perl.org/perlop.html#Quote-and-Quote-like-Operators), e.g. `$interpolated = qq{var: $var}; $not_interpolated = q{var: $var}`.
 - If `gdb` cannot be found on your system, the script will not start.
+If `gdb` is installed in a nonstandard location, set the `GDB` environment variable to its path before invoking the injector.
+For example: `GDB=/path/to/gdb perl inject.pl [options]`.

 # Signals

 Sometimes, code is injected into a target process and not run.
 This is often because the target process is in the middle of a blocking system call (e.g. [`sleep`](http://linux.die.net/man/3/sleep)).
 In those situations, it is often useful to interrupt that system call by sending the target process a signal.
 To facilitate this, when target processes do not run injected code within a small amount of time, `inject.pl` prompts the user on the command line to send a signal (by name or number) to the target process, e.g.:

         ~> inject.pl --pid 1234
-        [inject.pl] Press a number key to send a signal to 1234\.
+        [inject.pl] Press a number key to send a signal to 1234.
 Press 'l' or 'L' to list signals. int
         [inject.pl] SIGINT sent to 1234

         # Signals can also be entered by number:
-        [inject.pl] Press a number key to send a signal to 1234\.
+        [inject.pl] Press a number key to send a signal to 1234.
 Press 'l' or 'L' to list signals.
         15
         [inject.pl] SIGTERM sent to 1234